+ 86-13923347227

 • MOQ (Minimum Order Quantity): Smaller businesses may struggle with high MOQs, so negotiate for flexibility if needed.

-• Payment Terms: Use secure methods like bank transfers or escrow services.
-Avoid paying the full amount upfront; a common practice is 30% deposit and 70% upon completion.
+• Payment Terms: To ensure safety, always use secure methods such as bank transfers or escrow services.
+Moreover, it’s best to avoid paying the full amount upfront; typically, a 30% deposit is paid first, followed by the remaining 70% upon completion.

 • Lead Time: Clarify production and delivery timelines to align with your schedule.